Privacy Policy³

 • After selecting the lawful basis, is this the same as the lawful basis the data subject would expect?
 What is the impact of the processing on the individual?

 • Are you in a position of power over them?
 Are they a vulnerable person?
+Would they be likely to object to the processing?

 • Are you able to stop the processing at any time on request, and have you factored in how to do this?

-Our commitment to the first Principle requires us to document this process and show that we have considered which lawful basis best applies to each processing purpose, and fully justify these decisions.
+Our commitment to the first Principle requires us to document this process and show that we have considered which lawful basis best applies to each processing purpose and fully justify these decisions.

 The Privacy Statement informs individuals of the lawful basis for processing their data, as well as the intended purpose.
-This applies whether we have collected the data directly from the individual, or from another source.
+This applies whether we have collected the data directly from the individual or from another source.

-Employees who are responsible for making an assessment of the lawful basis and implementing the privacy notice for the processing activity, must have approval from the DPO.
+Employees who are responsible for making an assessment of the lawful basis and implementing the privacy notice for the processing activity must have approval from the DPO.

 Special categories of personal data